A new day for .gov

 - Process for remediation.
 We described the process we’ll follow to help remedy the situation when a domain isn’t aligned with our required and prohibited activities.

 The full diff between the current and prior requirements is also available for review.

-It’s a new day for CISA’s DotGov program, and we look forward to getting the governments of the United States on the internet – securely.
+It’s a new day for CISA’s .gov program, and we look forward to getting the governments of the United States on the internet – securely.

-- If you’re a U.S.-based government organization, check out https://home.dotgov.gov/registration/ to begin the registration process for a .gov domain.
+- If you’re a U.S.-based government organization, begin the registration process for a .gov domain.

 - If you’re a member of the public and know U.S.-based government organizations that aren’t using .gov now, consider sharing a link to this post with them.

 Here are answers to questions you may have:

 Does the removal of fees also apply to federal agencies?

 Yes.
 Federal agencies will not be charged a registration or renewal fee.